 - On the App Store, you should determine your installs ÷ impressions.
 The closer the result of this calculation is to 1, the more store visitors who see your app actually download it.
 The closer the result is to 0, the lower your app’s conversion rate.

-- On the Google Play Store, you should focus on your installs ÷ page views, following a similar logic as presented above.
+- On Google Play, you should focus on your installs divided by page views, following a similar logic as presented above.

 If you want to improve the quality of your app:

 - On the App Store, you should try to improve your ratings and reviews.
 As previously mentioned, we recommend addressing negative reviews, upvoting positive reviews, and strategically requesting the opinions of satisfied users.